-The PEAKS Protein ID search engine takes a hybrid approach that uses sequence tag information to filter the protein or EST database before fragment ion fingerprinting.
-Thus to get useful protein identification results, we must first perform de novo sequencing on the spectrum data.
+PEAKS Protein ID search engine is a hybrid approach that uses sequence tag information to filter the protein or EST database before fragment ion fingerprinting.
+So, to get useful protein identification results, we must first perform de novo sequencing on the spectrum data.